Matars/EUAgent/README.md

 ## Example Queries

-Try asking the assistant whatever you like releted to Europeana cultural heritage or Europeana.
+Try asking the assistant whatever you like releted to European Cultural Heritage or Europeana.

 ## How It Works